Tushar-20/Manual-Testing-on-Land-Rental-Management-System/README.md

 2. **Make Changes**: Update or add new test cases in the `Land Rental Management System.xlsx` file.
 3. **Submit a Pull Request**: Describe your changes and submit a pull request for review.

-## License

-This repository is available under the [MIT License](LICENSE).

----

-For any issues or suggestions, feel free to create an [issue](https://github.com/your-repository/issues).